nedimcanulusoy/NeuroGuard/README.md

 ## Project Structure

-This project leverages PyTorch for deep learning, FastAPI for building the API, and Docker for containerization.
+This project leverages PyTorch for deep learning, FastAPI for building the API, Docker for containerization and Streamlit for web interface.

 - `ng_api/`: Contains the NeuroGuard API logic.
 - `ng_interface/`: Handles the interface components and interactivity.